mediaexplorer74/RetroArch-ARM/README.md

 # Support

 RetroArch Team done greate job to make this project if you would like to support them <a href="https://www.retroarch.com/index.php?page=donate">Click Here</a>

+# Note

+I'm not affiliate with RetroArch or Libretro